tinko26/ao/docs/api/src/ao_sys_xc32_pic32/ao_core.h.md

 ## `ao_core`

-Get the zero-based index of the processor core, on which the calling thread of execution is running.
-This function returns 0.

 ```c
 #define ao_core()
 ```

+Gets the zero-based index of the processor core, on which the calling thread of execution is running.
+This function always returns `0`.